martinResearch/openexr_numpy/README.md

 * [OpenEXR](https://pypi.org/project/OpenEXR/).
 This is the official python binding for the OpenEXR file format.
 The documentation for the python API is very limited and the API is quite verbose.

-Our package is a wrapper around OpenEXR binding that can be installed with pip, does not require to setup any environment variable before import and provides a simpler API using numpy arrays that is similar to opencv and imageio.
+Our package is a wrapper around OpenEXR binding that:
+* can be installed with pip
+* does not require to setup any environment variable before any import
+* provides a simple API using numpy arrays that is similar to the APIs used in opencv and imageio.

 ## Example usage